feinorgh/body_volume_calculation/README.md

 The classification is not meant to fat or thin shame anyone (real or imagined characters), but is the standard classification that WHO uses (see https://en.wikipedia.org/wiki/Body_mass_index#Categories).

 For the BMI, Brozek and Siri models, the estimated proportions of fat/water/protein/other are included.

-As quickly becomes obvious the formula for calculating this is not normalized to give results within | 0 < > 1 |, which may be a source for the nonsensical results at the extremes.
+Outside "normal" ranges for humans, some of the formulas that calculate BMI give strange results, regarding fat content.
+Currently the ratio of fat to other substances is clamped between 0 and 1, to not give non-sensical results.

 | m(kg) | h(m) | CDDA(L) | Simple(L) | BMI(L) | Brozek(L) | Siri(L) | Category          |
 |-------|------|---------|-----------|--------|-----------|---------|-------------------|